Ghjk94522/Ghjk94522.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### Navigation
+And you can use this readme as an index to navigate to all the pages, such as [test](https://ghjk94522.github.io/test.html).